-Construction workers and homeowners often need to remove structures or debris from their worksites.
+Construction workers and homeowners often need to remove structures or debris from their worksites, after having roof repair work done to their home or company.
 This is when they would seek the aid of a demolition contractor.
 Demolition contractors, provide a clean slate for future worksites.
 If you are thinking of hiring a licensed demolition contractor, consider asking the following questions first.

-> Does the potential contractor maintain a current Commercial General Liability policy that includes the wrecking of buildings?
+Does the potential contractor maintain a current Commercial General Liability policy that includes the wrecking of buildings?

 Often, policies exclude contractors from engaging in demolition activities, or limit the demolition activities in which they are an insured.
 Ask for the insurance agent’s name and number, and request evidence of coverage in the form of a Certificate of Insurance.
 This document can be faxed to the agent or broker.
 Check the limits of liability and make sure that they are adequate for the job which is to be contracted.

 Who is responsible for obtaining a demolition permit, if required by the municipality or county?

 Determine what the local requirements for obtaining a demolition permit are.
 Inquire with the contractor as to who is responsible for obtaining permit, and maintaining the necessary requirements.
 Often, cities require permit holders to provide demolition site plans.
 Ask your potential contractor if they can provide this service according to permit specifications.